TeamDrive Client-Server Interaction¶

-The user can change the license key by manually type in a new key.
+The user can change the license key by manually typing in a new key.
 The key will be changed across all of the user’s client installations.

 The client can be informed about new versions.
-The user will be informed about an update with a release description.
+The user will be informed about an update with a release description (only in version 3; version 4 will just inform the user about a new version without showing release informations).
 A click on the update button will open a web page where the new version can be downloaded.
 This is only available for windows, mac and linux. iOS and Android must be informed about the market place functionality.
 Updates can be administered from the admin console (see Administrative Guide).

 Unlike the above listed interactions, this request involves both a Registration and a Hosting server.

-- During the registration process the client will ask the Registration Server for a default storage account.
+- During the registration process the client will ask the Registration Server for a default space depot.

-- The Registration Server will look in his internal database, and check if this user already has a default storage account.
+- The Registration Server will look in his internal database, and check if this user already has a default space depot.
 If yes, it will be returned.
 If not, step 3 will be executed.

 - The Registration Server will lookup to which Provider the user belongs and will look for a Hosting Service which belongs to this Provider.
 A depot creation request for this user will be send to the Hosting Service.
 The returned value will be stored in the internal database and the result will be also send back to the client.

 - The client is now able to create Spaces on the Hosting Service.